Internship in Argentina

 Start Dates: Our programs start every Monday, although we allow for flexibility due to travel constraints.

-Beginner to intermediate Spanish fluency is required.
-If you cannot speak more than basic Spanish fluency, we suggest you enroll in our Spanish language course to make your stay more rewarding.
-No additional qualifications beyond elevated fluency in English and a basic fluency Spanish are required to teach English in our Argentina internship projects.
-However, interested individuals must have a passion and eagerness for the English language, patience and an interest in helping others.
-Interns are expected to be flexible, adaptive and proactive.
+To participate in the children and youth outreach internship Argentina, beginner to intermediate Spanish skills are preferred.
+If you cannot speak more than basic Spanish, we suggest that you enroll in our Spanish language course to make your stay more rewarding, for you and for the children.
+No additional qualifications are required to participate in the Internship with Disadvantaged Children/At-Risk Children Program in Argentina.
+However, you must have a passion and eagerness to help impoverished and disadvantaged children and to be sensitive, flexible, adaptive, patient and proactive.

 AN INTERN'S RESPONSIBILITIES

-Beginner to intermediate Spanish fluency is required.
-If you cannot speak more than basic Spanish fluency, we suggest you enroll in our Spanish language course to make your stay more rewarding.
-No additional qualifications are required to join the NGO: Community Development project in Argentina.
-Interns are expected to be flexible, adaptive, patient and proactive.
+To participate in the Disabled Youth internships program in Argentina you must be 18 years old.
+Intermediate Spanish skills are preferred.
+If you cannot speak more than basic Spanish, we suggest that you enroll in our Spanish language course to make your stay more rewarding, for you and the children.
+No additional qualifications are required to participate in the Internship with disabled children and teens in Argentina.
+However, you must be enthusiastic, compassionate towards the disabled, be sensitive, flexible, adaptive, patient and proactive.

 AN INTERN'S RESPONSIBILITIES